The real estate industry is one of the most lucrative industries in the world.

 According to Grand View Research, the global real estate market size was valued at USD 3.69 trillion in 2021 and is expected to expand at a compound annual growth rate (CAGR) of 5.2% from 2022 to 2030.

-There are several reasons why using new technologies such as PropTech is suitable for real estate.
+There are several reasons why using new technologies such as PropTech is beneficial for real estate.
 Perhaps the most obvious benefit is that it can help agents and brokers connect with more potential buyers and sellers.

 In a world where technology is constantly changing and evolving, it's essential to use tools that allow you to stay ahead of the curve.